Chaowu88/PathParser/README.md

 -f, --finMetabs: optional, metabolites as end products, sep by ",".
 By default, they will be detected automatically, sometimes they should be set explicitly, e.g. for cylic pathways
 -eb, --exBalMetabs: optional, metabolites excluded from mass balance, sep by ","
 -eo, --exOptMetabs: optional, metabolites excluded from optimization, sep by ","
 -a, --assignFlux: optional, assign flux to some enzyme in the format "enzyme ID:value", then flux distribution will be calculated.
-By default, influx to pathway will be set to 1
+By default, influx to pathway will be set to 1.
+NOTE the calculated flux distribution is equivalent to occurance not the real flux
 -h, --help: show help message and exit

 example: